baseboxorg/jeffskinnerbox.github.io/content/ideas/getting-started-with-the-wrtnode.md

 not playing well together.
 Even with Ethernet turned off, in time, my connection to the WRTnode would slow down and then freeze.
-My guess is that Ubuntu has some WiFi management daemons runing that is getting in the way.
+My guess is that Ubuntu has some WiFi management daemons running that is getting in the way.
-If I had a seperate laptop or other WiFi enabled computer, I could have been successful.
+If I had a separate laptop or other WiFi enabled computer, I could have been successful.

 ## Getting Connected with WRTnode Via Serial Console